 public-read, which means that anyone allowed bucket access can read the object.

-ACLs and the client libraryAn app using the client library cannot change the bucket ACL, but it can specify an ACL that controls access to the objects it creates.
-The available ACL settings are described under documentation for the open method.
+ACLs and the client libraryAn app using the client library can change the bucket ACL and can also specify an ACL that controls access to the objects it creates.
+The available ACL settings are described under documentation for the storage API.

 Modifying Cloud Storage objects

 Once you create an object in a bucket, you cannot modify or append to it.
 Instead, you must overwrite the object with a new object of the same name that contains your desired changes.